DASH Prediction Score for Recurrent VTE

-- Anticoagulation in this study was limited to vitamin K antagonists, and its use with other drug classes has yet to be established.
+- Anticoagulation in the original study was limited to vitamin K antagonists, and its use with other drug classes has yet to be established.

-Many patients who are diagnosed with VTE are put on long-term or even life-long anticoagulation.
-The DASH score predicts those individuals that may be low-risk enough to stop anticoagulation after an appropriate 3-6 month period.
+Many patients diagnosed with VTE are put on long-term or even life-long anticoagulation.
+The DASH Score predicts which individuals may be low-risk enough to stop anticoagulation after an appropriate 3-6 month period.

 Please fill out required fields.

 Why did you develop the DASH Score?
 Was there a particular clinical experience or patient encounter that inspired you to create this tool for clinicians?